Kimichka/Phase-1-Project/README.md

 3. Then open the index.html in your web browser to access the website.

+### Description:

+The website shows recipes for five different pizzas.
+You can click on it and see the information.

 ### Credit:

 Stable Diffusion Design Inspiration: https://stablediffusionweb.com/#demo